 New Year Resolutions Writing Banner or Flipbook:

-I also make connections to SMART goals to help students understand what makes these actionable before we create this fun New Year banner or create a New Year flipbook.
+I also connect to SMART goals to help students understand what makes these actionable before we create this fun New Year banner or a New Year flipbook.

 Wishing you a great start to January!

 Returning from break with purpose and planning is a great way to start the second half of the school year off right.
-With these tips, you'll be ready to rock the new year.
+With these January back to school activities and lesson plan ideas, you’ll be ready to rock the new year.